 You can see what this message looks like by going here and clicking on the project called (appropriately enough) “Venetian.”

 Oh — and the offer?
 The hotel offered extremely discounted rates on rooms.
 Although rooms typically go for $249 to $850, these started at $119 for weekdays and $149 for weekends.

 The results were fantastic.
-In the wee hours of the night, the message was sent out to the Venetian’s opt-in list of more than 50,000 customers.
+In the wee hours of September 21, the message was sent out to the Venetian’s opt-in list of more than 50,000 customers.
 It registered about 51,000 total opens, including 14,733 unique opens.
 But forget about open rates.
 What’s key is conversions.
 The conversion rate was about 23 percent.

 So the hotel booked 2,500 rooms, or 8,000 nights, and generated about $500,000 in revenue.
 Not bad for a $15,000 campaign.

 - The response was so overwhelming that the booking agents had to call in extra employees to answer phones that day.
 The morning the message was sent, 10 agents were working.
 (The Venetian typically has 20 agents answering the telephones, but the hotel had been so empty they had cut the number in half.)
 “We had 60 calls on hold all day long,” says Chris Stacey, the hotel’s Internet manager.
 The Venetian needed 50 people to answer calls that day.